JoshuaRadin37/apfmalloc/README.md

 ### Independent Collections

 Any allocation that goes through `do_malloc`, `do_realloc`, etc. will be tracked by the APF Tuner.
 As such, its useful to have types that are designed to skip these steps.
+Many internal data structures are built off of these types, and therefore are able to reduce memory leakage in programs.

 #### `RawArray<T>`